-Enter the amount of charitable contributions made during the tax year.
-Attach a statement to Form 1065 that separately identifies the partnership's contributions for each of the following six categories.
-See Limits on Deductions in Publication 526, Charitable Contributions, for information on adjusted gross income (AGI) limitations on deductions for charitable contributions.
+Enter charitable contributions made during the tax year.
+Attach a statement to Form 1065 that separately identifies the partnership's contributions for each of the following categories.
+See Limits on Deductions in Pub.
+526, Charitable Contributions, for information on adjusted gross income (AGI) limitations on deductions for charitable contributions.

 The codes needed for Schedule K-1 reporting are provided for each category.

 Cash contributions (50%) (code A).
-Enter the amount of cash contributions subject to the 50% AGI limitation.
+Enter cash contributions subject to the 50% AGI limitation.

 Cash contributions (30%) (code B).
-Enter the amount of cash contributions subject to the 30% AGI limitation.
+Enter cash contributions subject to the 30% AGI limitation.